 If it also has deep water, you'll see a really good chance of a whale breaching because the whale needs to gain lots of momentum to get up and breach out of the water.
 They need depth of water to do that.

-Now we've put together a video and a blog about the six best whale watching spots in Sydney and you can also go to the Wild About Whales app, and they track the whales all the way up the coast.
-And if you see one you can even put it on the app yourself.
+You can also get the Wild About Whales app.
+They track the whales all the way up the coast.
+And if you see one, you can even put it on the app yourself.

 What to Pack in Your Bag?